-Embassy Lome has recently seen a spike in the number of Americans who have fallen victim to scams from individuals and/or companies allegedly based in Togo.
+Embassy Lomé has recently seen a spike in the number of Americans who have fallen victim to scams from individuals and/or companies allegedly based in Togo.
+These fraud schemes pose dangers of both financial loss and physical harm.

-- A stranger (someone you have never met personally) asks for money to get out of a bad situation or to provide a service.
+- A stranger (someone you have never met in person) asks for money to get out of a bad situation or to provide a service.

 - The scammer asks you to send money via Western Union.